cms-DQM/dials/frontend/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

--   `yarn run build:staging`

-Generates the same minified build as production but using `staging` variables.

--   `yarn run check-unused-deps`

-Check for unused dependencies installed in `package.json`.

 -   `yarn run lint`

-Check for lint errors in the code base.
+Check for lint errors in the code base and try to fix any style related errors with prettier and eslint.

--   `yarn run lint:fix`

-Try to fix any style related lint errors.

 ## Useful sources